JetBrains/compose-multiplatform/tutorials/Web/Building_UI/README.md

 ) { /* content goes here */ }
 ```

-More detailed overview of Style DSL and examples can be found here - [Style DSL](../Style_Dsl/README.md)
+You can find a more detailed overview of the style DSL, as well as additional examples here - [Style DSL](../Style_Dsl/README.md)